 • Is there difficulty following fast speakers or speakers with accents?

 • Are there reading, spelling and writing difficulties?

 • Does there appear to be a hearing loss even though a hearing assessment has shown normal hearing sensitivity?

 • Is there sensitivity to, or a sense of being overwhelmed by too many sound sources (such as at a party, or in a shopping mall)?

-If the answer is YES to some of these questions, Reconnect Audiologists recommend a (C)AP assessment to better understand your auditory information processing and provide intervention for improvement.
+If the answer is YES to some of these questions, Reconnect Audiologists and Acousticians recommend a (C)AP assessment to better understand your auditory information processing and provide intervention for improvement.